kursataktas/cxx/README.md

 Some of the considerations that go into ensuring safety are:

-- By design, our paired code generators work together to control both sides of the FFI boundary.
+the FFI boundary.
 Ordinarily in Rust writing your own `extern "C"` blocks is unsafe because the Rust compiler has no way to know whether the signatures you've written actually match the signatures implemented in the other language.
-With CXX we achieve that visibility and know what's on the other side.
+With CXX we achieve that visibility and know what's on the other side. side.

 - Our static analysis detects and prevents passing types by value that shouldn't be passed by value from C++ to Rust, for example because they may contain internal pointers that would be screwed up by Rust's move behavior.

-- To many people's surprise, it is possible to have a struct in Rust and a struct in C++ with exactly the same layout / fields / alignment / everything, and still not the same ABI when passed by value.
+struct in C++ with exactly the same layout / fields / alignment / everything, and still not the same ABI when passed by value.
 This is a longstanding bindgen bug that leads to segfaults in absolutely correct-looking code ([rust-lang/rust-bindgen#778]).
 CXX knows about this and can insert the necessary zero-cost workaround transparently where needed, so go ahead and pass your structs by value without worries.
 This is made possible by owning both sides of the boundary rather than just one.

-- Template instantiations: for example in order to expose a UniquePtr\<T\> type in Rust backed by a real C++ unique\_ptr, we have a way of using a Rust trait to connect the behavior back to the template instantiations performed by the other language.
+- Template instantiations: for example in order to expose a UniquePtr<T> type in Rust backed by a real C++ unique_ptr, we have a way of using a Rust trait to connect the behavior back to the template instantiations performed by the other language. other language.

 [rust-lang/rust-bindgen#778]: https://github.com/rust-lang/rust-bindgen/issues/778